 "Amazon is dreaming of a dangerous future," ACLU attorney Jacob Snow said in a blog post.

 "The history of discriminatory government surveillance makes clear that face surveillance will disproportionately harm people already targeted by the government and subjected to racial profiling and abuse -- immigrants, people of color, and the formerly incarcerated," Snow added.

 While we know of no ethical breaches associated with these cameras on the market right now, the reality is we have no way to verify how the biometric data is used.
 Even if we give the companies involved the benefit of the doubt regarding their analytics and data usage policies, those policies could change at any time.
 And when you consider that Ring is owned by Amazon and Nest is owned by Google, the potential for a Big Brother scenario is readily apparent.

-We'll continue to keep an eye on home security cameras, doorbells and other devices with built-in facial recognition tech, to follow along with any changes in industry trends -- and to see if any new models come close to matching the smarts of Nest's Hello buzzer.
+We'll continue to keep an eye on home security cameras, doorbells and other devices with built-in facial recognition tech, to follow along with any changes in industry trends -- and to see if any new models come close to matching the smarts of Nest's Doorbell buzzer.